Snapchat/KeyDB-docs/docs/pro-getting-started.md

 Please see [this article](https://docs.keydb.dev/docs/ppa-deb/) for more details on our PPA and using deb packages.
 However in order to use the PPA its as simple as:
 ```
-$ curl -s --compressed "https://download.keydb.dev/keydb-ppa/KEY.gpg" | sudo apt-key add -
+$ sudo curl -s --compressed -o /etc/apt/trusted.gpg.d/keydb.gpg https://download.keydb.dev/keydb-ppa/keydb.gpg
 $ sudo curl -s --compressed -o /etc/apt/sources.list.d/keydb.list https://download.keydb.dev/keydb-ppa/keydb.list
 $ sudo apt update
-$ sudo apt install keydb
+$ sudo apt install keydb-pro
 ```

 ### Download Docker Image

 If you use docker, simply run our official image you are used to which now contains the KeyDB Pro binaries as well.
-You can check out docker <a href=”https://hub.docker.com/r/eqalpha/keydb”><span style=:color:red”>here</span></a> or pull the image directly via
+You can check out docker <a href=”https://hub.docker.com/r/eqalpha/keydb-pro”><span style=:color:red”>here</span></a> or pull the image directly via
 ```
-$ sudo docker pull eqalpha/keydb`.
+$ sudo docker pull eqalpha/keydb-pro`.
 ```

-Please note that the Community and Professional versions are packaged together as of January 6, 2020.
-The open source version by default is used, however Pro features can be enabled easily via the config file or command line.
+Please note that for most packages, the Community versions also contain the pro binary (docker/rpm).
 If you have downloaded KeyDB on docker or via the website you likely have KeyDB-Pro features already available to you.

 ## Obtain license Key

-KeyDB-Pro requires a license key that you can obtain <a href=”https://checkout.keydb.dev/”><span style=:color:red”>here</span></a>.
-Current pricing is very affordable at $69.99/month with no limits to single node usage.
+KeyDB-Pro requires a license key that you can obtain by contacting sales@keydb.dev.
+Current pricing is very affordable with no limits to single node usage.
+Prices are a fraction of Redis Enterprise and also far more affordable than Elasticache.
 A single KeyDB node will be able to maximize use of the server it is on with KeyDB’s multithreading.
-There is no limit to DRAM, FLASH, threads enabled, etc. All KeyDB-Pro features are available with the purchase of a license.
-Licenses cannot be shared between instances but are transferrable.
-KeyDB replica and cluster nodes with the same license key cannot connect to each other.
+There is no limit to DRAM, FLASH, threads enabled, etc. All KeyDB-Pro features are available with the purchase of a license key.

 Once you have your license key you can run Pro at the command line by specifying it with:
 ```
-keydb-server --enable-pro [license-key]
+keydb-pro-server --enable-pro [license-key]
 ```
 Where “[license-key]” is the license key provided to you following purchase.

 ## Or Start Using Immediately without a Key

-If you want to play around with KeyDB-Pro before purchasing a license Key, you can use it for 20 minutes before the process is killed and you have to restart it.
+If you want to play around with KeyDB-Pro before purchasing a license Key, you can use it for 120 minutes before the process is killed and you have to restart it.
 Hence you can use it to develop on and test, but not in production.
 Simply specify the option to run Pro without adding in a license key
 ```
-keydb-server --enable-pro
+keydb-pro-server
 ```
+If you are using the community docker container you can call keydb-pro-server binary directly or specify `keydb-server --enable-pro` which willl also call the pro binary.

 ## Updating the Config File

 Open up your configuration file you are using for KeyDB, typically found in /etc/keydb/keydb.conf, or wherever you have specified the directory for it.
 Scroll to the bottom where the pro features are located and update the file to enable pro and provide the license key with it.